jumphone/Vector/README.md

 # Vector
-Vector inference based on the map of single cells
+Transition vector inference based on the map of single cells